inkline/inkline/.github/contributing.md

 7. [Open a Pull Request](https://help.github.com/articles/using-pull-requests/)
     with a clear title and description against the `dev` branch.

-**IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](LICENSE) (if it includes code changes) and under the terms of the [Creative Commons Attribution 3.0 Unported License](docs/LICENSE) (if it includes documentation changes).
+**Important!** By submitting a patch, you agree to allow the project owners to license your work under the terms of the [MIT License](LICENSE) (for code changes) and under the terms of the [Creative Commons Attribution 3.0 Unported License](docs/LICENSE) (for documentation changes).

 ## Code guidelines